heungjae/actifio/sky/oracle/install.md

 $ ./opatch lsinventory -details
 ```

-#### Oracle Environment Variables
+### Oracle Environment Variables
 If the variable ORAENV_ASK is changed to YES or is not set at all, there is a prompted to enter a SID when logging in.
+Set it to NO to avoid this.

+Following is a list of Oracle related environment variables:
 ```
 export ORACLE_HOME=<oracle home path>
 export ORACLE_SID=<database instance name>